You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 Is one free book from a pirate worth the price of an infected computer and them gaining access to all your private data?

-While not as prevalent as malware in free PDF ebooks or viruses in other PDF files, an Epub file can contain malicious code.
+While not as prevalent as malware or viruses in PDF files, an EPUB file can contain malicious code.

-According to Norton, the antivirus software company, Epub, Zip, and Exe files can contain malware that could give your computer a virus.
+According to Norton, an antivirus software company, EPUB, ZIP, and EXE files can contain malware that could infect your computer with a virus.

-Also, an article on Tendenci (which is now not available) seems to confirm that Kindle Mobi files could also transport malware.
+Additionally, an article on Tendenci (which is no longer available) appeared to confirm that Kindle Mobi files could also transport malware.

 It said that Epub and Mobi files can contain viruses or malware, just like many other file formats.